angular/angular/aio/content/guide/glossary.md

 Read about how to write template expressions in the [template expressions](guide/interpolation#template-expressions) section of the [Interpolation](guide/interpolation) guide.

+{@a template-reference-variable}

+## template reference variable

+A variable defined in a template that references an instance associated with an element, such as a directive instance, component instance, template as in `TemplateRef`, or DOM element.
+After declaring a template reference variable on an element in a template, you can access values from that variable elsewhere within the same template.
+The following example defines a template reference variable named `#phone`.

+<code-example path="template-reference-variables/src/app/app.component.html" region="ref-var" header="src/app/app.component.html"></code-example>

+For more information, see the [Template reference variable](guide/template-reference-variables) guide.

 {@a token}

 ## token